 7. Plain yogurt

 Yogurt is a fermented food and helps your child develop and maintain a healthy gut.
-That’s partly why it’s one of my favorite foods for picky toddlers to try!
+That’s partly why it’s on my favorite finger food list for toddlers to try!

 10. Other Fish or Shellfish

-Parents tell me all the time that they can’t get their kids to eat any fish, and often that is related to its late introduction.
-Also, partly because the parents themselves don’t like fish!
+Parents tell me all the time that they can’t get their kids to eat any fish.
+I feel this is often related to introducing it too late.

-If you want your picky toddler to like shrimp, tilapia, codfish and other water-loving creatures, get these on the menu when your kids are young.
+If you want your picky toddler to eat shrimp, tilapia, codfish and other water-loving creatures, get these on the menu when she’s young.